Andy Ibáñez Player Props: Tigers vs. Twins

 Andy Ibáñez At The Plate

-- Ibanez is batting .217 with seven doubles, a triple, four home runs and six walks.
+- Ibanez is hitting .212 with seven doubles, a triple, four home runs and six walks.

-- In 44.7% of his 38 games this season, Ibanez has picked up at least one hit.
-He's also had five multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.